dgaydukov/cert-aws/files/sa.md

 * Enterprise Reporting and Business Intelligence (for enterprise level it's better to use RedShift, query engine in Redshift has been optimized to perform especially well on data warehouse workloads)
 * ETL Workloads (for etl you should use EMR/Glue)

+###### AWS Organizations
+Organizations - service that allows to to tie several accounts to master account and centrally manage them (billing, services, policies)
+Organization is a collection of AWS accounts that you can organize into a hierarchy and manage centrally.
+Master Account - aws account from which you create your organization.
+From there you can also create/invite/delete other accounts.
+It's charged to pay all bills by all accounts.
+Once chosen, you can't change master account.
+OU (Organization Unit) - group of accounts under one name, can be used to build hierarchical structure.
+Account can be a member of only 1 organization/OU at a time.
+OU can be a member of only 1 OU at a time.
+SCP (Service Control Policy) - policy you can apply to a group of aws accounts, defines service actions (like run EC2 instance), it follows the same rules as IAM policies.
+You can attach a policy to the root/OU/account.